Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Implementation

-Referring to Figure \ref{fig:scheduling}, one might observe that we could communicate $K_0$, $K_1$, $K_2$, $K_3$ (i.e., all the unique key tensors) in stage 0.
+As shown in Figure \ref{fig:scheduling}, we could communicate $K_0$, $K_1$, $K_2$, $K_3$ (i.e., all the unique key tensors) in stage 0.
 We would then need to send the corresponding query tensors (i.e., $Q_0$, $Q_4$, $Q_8$, $Q_{12}$).
 However, in the next stage, we do not need to communicate any key (or value) tensors.
 We can now choose the next query tensors from the groups (i.e., $Q_1$, $Q_5$, $Q_9$, $Q_{13}$), because the corresponding key (and value) tensors were already communicated in stage 0.
-In this case, for every $G$ stages, we communicate $C-1$ query, key and value heads in the first stage, and only $C-1$ query heads in the subsequent stages.
-Thus, the total communication volume is $\mathcal{O(\text{$(3+G-1)$} \cdot \frac{\text{$H$}}{\text{$C\cdot G$}}\cdot \text{$C-1$})}$ which is always less than the naive processing (since $G > 1$).
+In this case, for every $G$ stages, we communicate $C-1$ query, key, and value heads in the first stage, and only $C-1$ query heads in the following stages.
+Thus, the total communication volume is $\mathcal{O\left(\text{$(3+G-1)$} \cdot \frac{\text{$H$}}{\text{$C\cdot G$}}\cdot \text{$(C-1)$}\right)}=\mathcal{O}\left(\frac{2H}{G}+H\right)$, which is always less than the naive processing, because $G > 1$.